nextpyp/pyp/docs/workshop/dhvi/dhvi_day4.rst

   * Click :bdg-primary:`Export` to launch the export job.
 The job's log will indicate the location of the exported ``.star`` file.

-.. nextpyp:: Importing a session into a project
+.. nextpyp:: Step 6: Importing sessions into a projects
   :collapsible: open

   Since Sessions also perform pre-processing, we can import a finished Session into a project to kick-start the process of structure determination.